lukasmoro/cute-personal-ai/README.md

 # Cute Little Personal AI

-little side project sketch exploring how gestics and mimics for voice interaction could look like.
+little sketch exploring how gestics and mimics for voice interaction could look like.